tim-patterson/sql-dep-analyzer/README.md

 # sql-dep-analyzer

 ### dev
-to develop simply run `./gradlew stop && ./gradlew -t run`
+to develop simply run `./gradlew run`

 The page should then be served up on http://localhost:8088/